-Getting recountable voting machines for your municipality:
+The legal basis for getting recountable voting machines for your municipality:

 Proposed referendum question

-Shall an electronic voting system be used at polling places in the (City, Borough, Town, Township, etc.) of (name of municipality) of which the primary official record of each voter’s choices shall be a human readable paper ballot or record, marked and verified by each voter at the time of voting as correctly indicating their choices, with the election vote totals being electronically tabulated and the paper records/ballots being retained, untraceable to the voter’s identity, for audit and recount purposes?
+Shall an electronic voting system be used at polling places in the (City, Borough, Town, Township, etc.) of (name of municipality) where the primary official record of each voter’s choices shall be a human readable paper ballot or record, marked and verified by each voter at the time of voting as correctly indicating their choices, the election vote totals being electronically tabulated and the paper records/ballots being retained, untraceable to the voter’s identity, for audit and recount purposes?